Advertiser Disclosure

 Where is Google Fiber available?

 Unfortunately, Google Fiber isn’t in every city just yet.
-The good news is that Google Fiber has a pretty solid foothold in almost every other region of the continental United States, and it’s planning to expand to Arizona, Colorado, Nebraska, Nevada, and Idaho in the next several years.
+The good news is that Google Fiber has a pretty solid foothold in almost every region of the continental United States, and it currently reaches 19 states.

-Right now, Google has deployed its services to the following U.S. cities and metropolitan areas:
+Right now, Google has deployed its services to the following U.S. cities/metropolitan areas and more:

 1. Atlanta, GA